wayfair/vsm-ios/Sources/VSM/Documentation.docc/ComprehensiveGuide/ViewDefinition-SwiftUI.md

 ### Comparing State Changes

 VSM provides additional tools for assisting in some of this view-centric logic for SwiftUI views.
-One such tool is the ``RenderedViewState/RenderedContainer/willSetPublisher`` view state publisher.
-This publisher gives the ability to update SwiftUI view properties or compare the current view state against the future view state when the view state changes.
+One such tool is ``RenderedViewState/RenderedContainer/willSetPublisher``.
+This publisher enables SwiftUI view properties to be modified in a performant way when the state changes.
+It also enables engineers to compare the current and future view states.

-Example
+The following example displays a progress view that shows the loading state of some imaginary data operation.
+It begins loading when the view first appears and then animates the progress bar as the bytes are loaded.
+The view utilizes an `@State` property for animating the progress view and keeps the value up to date by observing the view state's `willSetPublisher`.

 ```swift
 struct MyView: View {